Devipriya1921/VSDBabySoC_ICC2/README.md

 ```

 * Here the setup time is met but the hold time is not met and is violated.
-* The hold time has to be set if the IP has to go for tapeout or physical implementation.
+* NOTE : The hold time has to be set if the IP has to go for tapeout or physical implementation.

 3. Here are some of the other violations snapshots shown below: